 The holders of Neurogene OpCo Class A common stock were entitled to one vote for each share of Class A common stock held at all meetings of stockholders.
 Unless required by law, there was no cumulative voting.
-In the event of any voluntary or involuntary liquidation, dissolution or winding up of the Company, after the payment of all preferential amounts required to be paid to the holders of shares of preferred stock, the remaining funds and assets available for distribution to the stockholders of the Company would have been distributed among the holders of shares of Class A and Class B common stock held by each such holder.
+In the event of any voluntary or involuntary liquidation, dissolution or winding up of the Company, after the payment of all preferential amounts required to be paid to the holders of shares of preferred stock, the remaining funds and assets available for distribution to the stockholders of the Company would have been distributed among the holders of shares of Class A and Class B common stock, pro rata basis based on the number of shares of Class A and Class B common stock held by each such holder.